Have you ever felt confused by conflicting advice from productivity experts?

 Overwhelmed by the growing volume of unfinished projects and incomplete to-dos, and another system you can’t seem to maintain.

-So the solution must be to go electronic.
+If that’s not a winner, the solution must be to go electronic, right?
 Surely that will be the ticket!
-You take a trip to your favorite office supply store and stock up on desk organizers to control the paper clutter, a new scanner, and maybe drop a chunk of money (and time and energy) on an electronic system with Evernote© and a Digital Calendar (or some other apps) at the center.
+You take a trip to your favorite office supply store and stock up on desk organizers to control the paper clutter, a new scanner, and maybe drop a chunk of money (and time and energy) on an electronic system with Evernote© (or OneNote © or ToDoist© or…) and a Digital Calendar at the center.

 At first, that new system is exciting and interesting and you’re all in!
 You’re committed to making this one work.
 You really, truly believe that things are going to be different his time!
 Your commitment and your enthusiasm and your intentions are unwavering.
 This is it!
 This is “THE ONE”!
 You’re finally getting “it” together once and for all.
 You’re finally going to take control of your calendar, manage your time effectively, and make your to-do list your servant like you know you can.